Air Fryer Chicken Meatballs

 • Lemon zest – lemon zest will add a burst of fresh lemony flavor.

-• Kosher salt – Kosher salt is important to help enhance all of the flavors of our air fryer chicken meatballs.
+• Kosher salt – Kosher salt enhances the flavors of our air-fried chicken meatballs.

 • Red pepper flakes – Red pepper flakes will add a subtle heat to our meatballs.

-• Egg – The egg will help emulsify and bind all of the meatball ingredients.
+• Egg – The egg will help emulsify and bind all meatball ingredients.

 • Garlic – A classic ingredient that will add earthiness to the meatballs.